From Point-and-shoot to Digital slr – and Mirrorless

 I love taking photographs at events, which have included birthday celebrations, concerts, military parades, memorial services and functions, and even a couple of weddings.

-The events that most stand out for me were the Cape Town Military Tattoos of 2010 to 2015, and the recent South African Tattoo of 2018 in Pretoria; at all of these, I was granted behind-the-scenes access, which was awesome!
+The events that most stand out for me were the Cape Town Military Tattoos from 2010 until 2015, the South African Tattoo of October 2018 in Pretoria, and the Belfast International Tattoo of September 2019 in Belfast, Northern Ireland.
+At these events, I was allowed to roam freely with my camera, which was awesome!

 I also took photographs at several of the annual Western Province Youth Marching Drill Festivals: Vygieskraal Stadium in Athlone in 2011, 2013 and 2017, at Florida Park in Ravensmead in 2012, and at Goodwod Rugby Stadium in 2018.
-It was inspiring to see the youngsters of several impoverished areas of the Cape Flats performing marching drill routines with such pride, confidence and teamwork.
+Youngsters of various impoverished areas of the Cape Flats performed marching drill routines with pride, confidence and teamwork – an inspiring sight!

 My blog titled Memories of the Cape Town Military Tattoo is becoming the new online home of all my writings and photographs taken at the Cape Town Military Tattoo from 2007 to 2015.
 It is a work in progress; the last years have been so busy, that I have not done much work on it.
-In 2019 that is going to change!
-I am also in the process of moving it off WordPress.com and onto a self-hosted WordPress.org site.
+In 2020, that is going to change!

 I was ‘official photographer’ at the Working Cart Horse Show on Heritage Day in 2012 and 2013, an event organised by the Cart Horse Protection Association of the Western Cape as a competition for cart horse owners and drivers that is intended to motivate them to look after their horses better.
-I also took photographs for their 2013 Calendar, and in 2015, took photos of the cart horses that had been confiscated or retired, and that were thus up for adoption at the CHPA’s Rescue and Rehabilitation Centre out in Firlands Equestrian Estate on the outskirts of the Strand.
+I also took photographs for their 2013 Calendar.
+In 2015, I visited the CHPA’s Rescue and Rehabilitation Centre at Firlands Equestrian Estate outside the Strand.
+Here I took photos of cart horses that were available for adoption, after they had been confiscated or retired.

-In addition, I love photographing children and pets, both of which are very entertaining (though sometimes challenging) subjects.
+In addition, I love photographing children and pets.
+Both of these are very entertaining (though sometimes challenging) subjects.

 In 2014, I completed a 365-day Photography Challenge, which I tracked on my blog: http://findingfrohsinn.wordpress.com.